ohmp/james-project/src/adr/0031-distributed-mail-queue.md

 Only values dividing the current *sliceWindow* are allowed as new values (otherwize previous slices might not be found).
  - **bucketCount** enables spreading the writes in your Cassandra cluster using a bucketting strategy.
 Low values will lead to workload not to be spread evenly, higher values might result in uneeded reads upon browse.
 The count of Cassandra servers should be a good starting value.
-Only increasing the count of bucket is supported as a configuration update as decreasing the bucket count might result in some buckets to be lost.
+Only increasing the count of buckets is supported as a configuration update as decreasing the bucket count might result in some buckets to be lost.
  - **updateBrowseStartPace** governs the probability of updating browseStart upon dequeue/deletes.
 We recommend choosing a value guarantying a reasonable probability of updating the browse start every few slices.
 Too big values will lead to uneeded update of not yet finished slices.
-Too low values will end up in a more expensive browseStart update and too browse iterating through slices with all their content deleted.
+Too low values will end up in a more expensive browseStart update and browse iterating through slices with all their content deleted.
 This value can be changed freely.

 We rely on eventSourcing to validate the mailQueue configuration changes upon James start following the aforementioned rules.